 Finished Stephen King’s The Stand today and, even at 1152 pages, I was sad when I read the last sentence, as if a friend had left town for good.
-King’s tale of a plague-stricken America is a sprawling, flashy, and addictive meditation on whether modern civilization is worth the effort—and if we’re brave enough to choose a different path.
-But most of all, it’s a story about broken people trying to keep their sanity in the face of the unthinkable, and it certainly resonates in 2020.
+King’s tale of a plague-stricken America is a sprawling, flashy meditation on whether modern civilization is worth the effort—and if we’re brave enough to choose a different path.
+Most of all, it’s a story about broken people trying to keep their sanity in the face of the unthinkable, and it certainly resonates in 2020.
 Every chapter offers a cliffhanger, and it brought me back to teenage nights of staying awake into the small hours with a flashlight, promising myself just one more chapter.
 I’d nearly forgotten that reading can be so much fun.

 I am not the potter, not the potter’s wheel, but the potter’s clay; is not the value of the shape attained as dependent upon the intrinsic worth of the clay as upon the wheel and the master’s skill?